Zimerzel/Pikes-Peak-Hillclimb/README.md

 ## User Story
 AS AN avid racing fan
-I WANT to have a simplified explanation of what the PPIHC is SO THAT I can share the site with anyone summarize what PPIHC is and how they can get involved.
+I WANT to have a simplified explanation of what the PPIHC is SO THAT I can share the site with anyone and summarize what PPIHC is and how they can get involved.

 ## Acceptence criteria
 GIVEN a Vue application for a client